Disabled parking permit: England and Wales

-In England and Wales, Blue Badge holders are required (unless signs show otherwise) to display a Disabled Person's Parking Disc ("Clock").
+In England and Wales, Blue Badge holders are required (unless signs show otherwise) to display a disabled person's parking disc ("clock").
 When parking on yellow lines or in other places where there is a time restriction, a clock showing the time of arrival should be displayed.
-When parking on a no waiting restriction (yellow lines etc) a maximum of 3 hours is permitted.

-The clock should be sent to together with the Blue Badge.
+When parking on a no waiting restriction (yellow lines etc.) a maximum of three hours is permitted.
+The clock should be sent together with the Blue Badge.
 If not, a clock can be obtained from the same council that issued the badge.

-The time clock must be displayed on the vehicle’s dashboard or facia panel, so that the time can be seen clearly through the front windscreen.
+The time clock must be displayed on the vehicle's dashboard or facia panel, so that the time can be seen clearly through the front windscreen.
 The clock should be set to show the quarter hour period during which the car was parked.
 If there is no dashboard or facia panel in the vehicle, the clock must still be displayed in a place where it can be clearly read from outside the vehicle.

-Badge holders from elsewhere in the European Union will need to obtain a Clock (obtainable from their Issuing Office in the UK) to validate their badge otherwise the vehicle will be treated as if no badge were displayed.
+Badge holders from the European Union will need to obtain a clock (obtainable from their issuing office in the UK) to validate their badge otherwise the vehicle will be treated as if no badge were displayed.